shceph/Asteroids/README.md

 # Asteroids
-The classic arcade game "Asteroids" remade in Zig
+The classic arcade game Asteroids remade in Zig